-\paragraph{Linear Metrics} Security towards linear cryptanalysis attacks is ensured when an sbox has a low LAP and high (close to maximum) degree of NL.
-All $6$ sboxes under analysis have obtained the desired bounds on both properties.
-LBN of all $6$ sboxes is closer to the LB, which is opposite to the ideal requirements.
+Security towards linear cryptanalysis attacks is ensured when an S-box has a low LAP and higher non linearity.
+Our results show that all $6$ S-boxes under analysis have achieved the desired bounds for both properties.
+The LBN of all $6$ S-boxes is closer to the LB, which is opposite to the ideal requirements.
 However, if the design requires it, LBN can be improved using affine transformations.
-The presence of nonzero LS makes it possible for the cipher to leak significant amount of information if specific group(s) of bits in the input are flipped.
-All the sboxes are first order correlation immune, which makes them secure against zero-correlation attacks.
+The presence of LS makes it possible for the cipher to leak significant amount of information if specific group(s) of bits in the input are flipped.
+All the S-boxes are first order correlation immune, which makes them secure against zero-correlation attacks.

-\paragraph{Differential and Boomerang Metrics} Almost Perfect Nonlinear (APN) sboxes, in odd dimensions are differentially $2$ uniform \cite{abeer}.
-The only odd dimension case in sboxes under study is of Ascon/ ISAP, and since its has a DU: $8$, we can classify it as not an APN.
-All these sboxes have DU values within the desired bounds.
-DBN of Elephant and Photon-Beetle satisfies the UB, Ascon/ ISAP is closer to the UB and for Romulus and GIFT-COFB DBN value stands on the LB.
-A good DBN ensures more number of active sboxes across multiple rounds in block ciphers.
-As discussed earlier that for an sbox to satisfy SAC one of the pre-requisites is compliance with PC.
-In Table \ref{table:5} we can see that all sboxes have PC $= 0$, which again points towards the weak avalanche profile.